Updated: January 24, 2024 - 6 min read

 Take Your Seat, The Orchestra Is About to Begin

-Imagine that you’ve somehow obtained exclusive tickets to see the Los Angeles Philharmonic Symphony Orchestra live in concert.
+Imagine you’ve somehow obtained exclusive tickets to see the Los Angeles Philharmonic Symphony Orchestra live in concert.
 On the stage facing you is a large, talented group of musicians, dressed in the finest livery, seated before various instruments including violins of all sizes, wind instruments, a couple of pianos, and even some drummers and other assorted percussionists.

 In front of the musicians but with her back to the audience, stands the conductor.
 She is the one person on the stage without an instrument before her, but it so becomes clear that she is perhaps the most indispensable person in the performance.

 Hands flying, batons whirring in the air, the conductor acts as a conduit between the audience and the musicians.
-She knows exactly who should play what note and when, exactly how the audience will experience each moment, each harmony, when she needs to tell one group to play louder, play softer, play quicker, end sooner.
+She knows exactly who should play what note and when, exactly how the audience will experience each moment, each harmony, and when she needs to tell one group to play louder, play softer, play quicker, and end sooner.

-The Curtain Falls, And the Product Manager Turns and Gives You a Bow
+The Curtain Falls And the Product Manager Turns and Gives You a Bow

 The conductor in the orchestra is the Product Manager: The person who does not necessarily perform the individual roles (coding, designing, engineering and so on), but understands exactly who should be doing what, and how it will all be received by the customer (audience).